apollographql/apollo-link/docs/source/index.md

 <h3 id="standalone">Standalone</h3>

 You can also use Apollo Link as a standalone client.
-Here, we're using the `execute` function exported by Apollo Link.
+That is, you can use it to fire requests and receive responses from a GraphQL server.
+However, unlike a full client implementation such as Apollo Client, Apollo Link doesn't come with a reactive cache, UI bindings, etc. To use Apollo Link as a standalone client, we're using the `execute` function exported by Apollo Link in the following code sample:

 ```js
 import { execute, makePromise } from 'apollo-link';